bluegenes/2022-paper-protein-kmers/manuscript.md

 Here, we evaluate the utility of amino acid k-mers for a wide range of genomic and metagenomic applications, including sequence distance estimation, taxonomic classification, and metagenome breakdown.

-### Longer Amino Acid k-mers are associated with specific taxonomies
+### Amino Acid k-mers can be used to discriminate between taxa

 The Genome Taxonomy Database (GTDB) provides a genome-based taxonomy for bacterial and archaeal genomes [@doi:10.1038/s41587-020-0501-8].
 We begin by assessing the prevalance of nucleotide and amino acid k-mers of different k-mer lengths within assemblies selected for inclusion within GTDB.